Moe1362/background-video/README.md

 # Credits
 Video: The background video used in this webpage is sourced from pexels.com.
-HTML & CSS: Developed by [Your Name].
+HTML & CSS: Developed by Mohammad Abbasi.

 # License
 This project is licensed under the MIT License.